 Despite the directions recommending a sugar glaze, I couldn't imagine adding any more liquid (or sugar for that matter) as the rugelach would lack any texture at all.

 So if you remember last year's Donut Bites which were pulled from shelves due to quality issues.
 These should go back to the drawing board as well.

-Don’t get me wrong, fix the cookie and then product would be outstanding.
+Don't get me wrong, fix the cookie, and then the product would be outstanding.
 Also, it should be noted that I baked mine in the tin per the directions.
 If you do put these on a cookie sheet, be absolutely certain your sheet has a lip to it as these do have enough oil that comes right out.
 Safety first.